aaron-lebo/xjs/README.md

 ### 1. xjs

-xjs is an Elixir macro and a mix task which allow you to write es6* (Javascript) in Elixir.
+xjs is an Elixir macro and a mix task.
 It works very simply: it takes an Elixir ast (as produced by the Elixir compiler) and produdes a jst, or a Javascript Syntax Tree.
-This gives us the full range of Elixir syntax with a minimum of code, as Elixir is particularly well-suited to writing compiles with it's pattern matching.
+This gives us the full range of Elixir syntax with a minimum of code, as Elixir is particularly well-suited to writing compilers with it's pattern matching.
 See [lib/xjs.xjs](../lib/xjs.xjs):

 ```
 def compile({:if, meta, [test, [do: consequent]]}) do